A Complete Guide to Low Carbon Concrete

 Carbon capture makes it possible to capture up to 100% of the carbon emissions from cement manufacturing.
 These captured emissions can be stored safely underground, injected back into concrete to strengthen it, or used to make other products like synthetic aggregates or fuels.

-Some of the key players in the CCUS space include: CarbonCure, Blue Planet, Solidia, Svante, and Carbon Engineering.
+Some of the key players in the CCUS space include: CarbonCure, Blue Planet, Solidia and Svante.
 Read the full blog post for more details on each of these technologies.

-Lauren Concrete has always been an early adopter of new technologies that can help the company on its mission to deliver world-class service to customers, employees, and its communities.
-With a growing emphasis on sustainable building in the markets it serves, Lauren Concrete saw an opportunity to gain first-mover advantage with low carbon concrete.
+Lauren Concrete has always been an early adopter of new technologies that can help the company on its mission to deliver world-class service to customers, employees and its communities.
+With a growing emphasis on sustainable building in the markets it serves, Lauren Concrete saw an opportunity to gain first-mover advantage with lower carbon concrete.

-CarbonCure manufactures technology for the concrete industry that introduces recycled CO₂ into fresh concrete to reduce its carbon footprint without compromising performance.
-Once injected, the CO₂ undergoes a mineralization process and becomes permanently embedded.
+CarbonCure licenses technologies across the concrete industry that introduce captured CO₂ into fresh concrete to reduce its carbon footprint without compromising performance.
+Immediately upon injection, the CO₂ mineralizes and becomes permanently embedded within the concrete material.
 This results in economic and climate benefits for concrete producers—truly a win-win.

-If you have any hesitation about the application of low carbon concrete in any type of construction project, visit CarbonCure’s reference library to read a variety of case studies featuring all types of construction from residential to commercial including projects like:
+If you have any hesitation about the application of lower carbon concrete in any type of construction project, visit CarbonCure’s reference library to read a variety of case studies featuring all types of construction from residential to commercial.
+This includes projects like:

 Amazon HQ2

-The first phase of its “ground-up” construction will see the redevelopment of a block of vacant warehouses into two new LEED Platinum-certified buildings, new retail space for area businesses, and plenty of open space for the community to enjoy.
-These buildings are the first step to creating an urban campus where Amazon’s future 25,000 employees and the local community can live, work and play.
+The “ground-up” construction features the redevelopment of a block of vacant warehouses into two new LEED Platinum-certified buildings, new retail space for area businesses and plenty of open space for the community to enjoy.

 725 Ponce Street, Atlanta, Georgia

 Thomas Concrete delivered 48,000 cubic yards (36,699 cubic meters) of concrete made with CarbonCure to 725 Ponce Street in Atlanta, Georgia—a USD $190 million mixed-use development clocking in at 360,000 square feet (33,445 square meters).
-The use of CarbonCure on the project diverted 680 metric tons CO2 from the atmosphere—equivalent to 888 acres of forest absorbing CO2 for a year.
-Rob Weilacher, Engineer of Record at Uzun+Case said, “We specified Thomas Concrete with the CarbonCure Technology to reduce the carbon footprint of 725 Ponce.
-We’re proud to have saved 1.5 million pounds [680 metric tons] of CO2 while maintaining our high-quality standards for concrete.”
+The use of CarbonCure on the project diverted hundreds of metric tons of CO2 from the atmosphere—equivalent to 888 acres of forest absorbing CO2 for a year.
+Rob Weilacher, Engineer of Record at Uzun+Case said, “We specified Thomas Concrete with the CarbonCure Technology to reduce the carbon footprint of 725 Ponce... while maintaining our high-quality standards for concrete.”

 Infosys Technology and Innovation Hub